mvandenbulcke/mvandenbulcke.github.io/content/posts/how-i-discovered-a-moroccan-scammer-ring-by-accident/index.md

 ---
 This blog post describes how I discovered a (currently inactive) Moroccan scammer ring.

-In 2021, I went to look for a short .com domain for a potential business in the future.
+In 2021, I started looking for a short .com domain for a potential business in the future.
 After a lot of trying I finally landed on cotyx.com that was available and only 5 letters long!

 As any IT person, I added it to M365 and didn't think much more about it.

-In 2024 to optimize my expenditure and since I was closing my company, I opted to host my emails on [Proton Mail](https://proton.me/mail) (not sponsored).
+In 2024, to optimize my expenditure and since I was closing my freelance company, I opted to host my emails on [Proton Mail](https://proton.me/mail) (not sponsored).
 Proton Mail has the ability for a catch-all address, so I set this up to get the most functionality out of the service.

 Fast forward to 30 November 2024, I receive an email on asia@cotyx.com regarding the Terms and Community standards update from Instagram.
 I first thought this email was phishing, but after a closer look, it was a legit email.
-So, like any curious Ìt engineer, I reset the password and login to the account to investigate.
+So, like any curious IT technician, I reset the password and login to to investigate.

 {{< figure src="./image1.png">}}